-The first is damage to the seventh cranial nerve also known as the facial nerve , which controls the muscles of your eyelid, this is also known as the facial nerve, the function of this nerve is to control the movement of the muscles that move the eyebrows towards up and down.
+The first is damage to the seventh cranial nerve, also known as the facial nerve, which controls the muscles of your eyelid; this is also known as the facial nerve; the function of this nerve is to control the movement of the muscles that move the eyebrows up and down.
 Many things can cause damage to the facial nerve, which include:

-Lagopthalmos Caused by Trauma : This may occur due to a direct hit on the face with a hard object such as in cases of domestic violence or a car accident, hurting yourself during a boxing match or when playing contact sports such as football and rugby.
+Lagophthalmos Caused by Trauma: This may occur due to a direct hit on the face with a hard object, such as in domestic violence or a car accident, hurting yourself during a boxing match, or when playing contact sports like football and rugby.

-Lagopthalmos caused by Graves’ disease : this is a medical condition in which there is an overproduction of thyroid hormone.
+Lagophthalmos caused by Graves’ disease is a medical condition with an overproduction of thyroid hormone.
 This increase in thyroid hormone can also cause a deterioration of the facial nerve.

-Lagopthalmos caused by complications of surgery : sometimes, Lagoftalmo can be caused as a result of complications that arise after eyelid surgery.
+Surgery complications cause Lagophthalmos: sometimes, Lagoftalmo can be caused by complications that arise after eyelid surgery.

-Lagopthalmos caused by Bell’s palsy : this is a fairly common cause of Lagoftalmo.
+Lagophthalmos caused by Bell’s palsy: This is a relatively common cause of Lagoftalmo.